parafoxia/opentrivia/README.md

 Contributions are very much welcome!
 To get started:

-* Familiarise yourself with the [code of conduct](https://github.com/parafoxia/opentrivia/blob/main/CODE_OF_CONDUCT.md)
+* Familiarise yourself with the [code of conduct](https://github.com/parafoxia/opentriviadb/blob/main/CODE_OF_CONDUCT.md)
-* Have a look at the [contributing guide](https://github.com/parafoxia/opentrivia/blob/main/CONTRIBUTING.md)
+* Have a look at the [contributing guide](https://github.com/parafoxia/opentriviadb/blob/main/CONTRIBUTING.md)

 ## License

-The OpenTrivia module for Python is licensed under the [BSD 3-Clause License](https://github.com/parafoxia/opentrivia/blob/main/LICENSE).
+The OpenTriviaDB module for Python is licensed under the [BSD 3-Clause License](https://github.com/parafoxia/opentriviadb/blob/main/LICENSE).